morse-simulator/morse/doc/morse/tutorials.rst

 you would do on a real robot.
 If you are not relying on an explicit middleware, you can also use the :doc:`socket interface <user/middlewares/socket>` :tag:`socket` or the :doc:`Python API <pymorse>` :tag:`pymorse`.
-MORSE supports the two classic interaction mechanism provided by most robotic middlewares:
+MORSE supports the two classic interaction mechanisms provided by most robotic middleware:

 1. Using **RPC**-oriented calls :tag:`service`
 2. Using **stream**-oriented interfaces. :tag:`datastream`